 It is only a short walk to Chunda Rock – commonly known as Bald Rock or even Elephant Rock.
 You will likely encounter some marshy terrain on your way, however, and so either be prepared to take your shoes off or wear appropriate footwear.
 When you arrive, you will have an immense boulder field on which to play.
 Atop Chunda Rock, you can enjoy views across the mangroves all the way to the coast, and you can even see the mountain ranges behind you.
 While you are out this way, consider visiting the Billabong Sanctuary and maybe even camping at Cocoa Creek.

-Major Creek Swimming Hole
+Major Creek and Double Creek Swimming Holes

 This area is in Bowling Green Bay National Park but on the opposite side of Alligator Creek Falls.
-During the wet season, especially after a good rain, there is an easily-accessible swimming hole here that you cannot miss.
+During the wet season, especially after a good rain, there is an easily accessible swimming hole here that you cannot miss.
 Check this one out if your aim is to escape the heat.

 Wallaman Falls has all the wows!
-Its known for having the tallest, single drop waterfall – at 268 m – in the entire southern hemisphere and does not disappoint.
+It's known for having the tallest, single-drop waterfall – at 268 m – in the entire southern hemisphere and does not disappoint.
 Plan a short road trip so that you can camp overnight at Wallaman Falls.
 You can park your vehicle at the top lookout for this magical view, and if you are up for more of a challenge (see below) you can even take some time to walk down to the base of the falls for a swim.

 Blencoe Falls and Herbert River Lookout